 (relevant quote: [I] would first like to make sure we're making the right design decision )

-#3 Updated by Jose Mestre about 4 years ago
+#3 Updated by Jose Mestre over 4 years ago

 - Status changed from New to Feedback

 - File zpool-12.zip added

 I'm using ZFS and I have 4K sectors drives connected on an LSI HBA, and the sd.conf workaround doesn't work with those disks, they continue to be 512 bytes sectors to the OS (http://wiki.illumos.org/display/illumos/ZFS+and+Advanced+Format+disks).

 The sd.conf workaround works fine with the HDD connected directly on the motherboard (Intel Z68 chipset).

 I usually used a zpool-12 binary file in older versions to create my pools, but since I upgraded my OS, I have an issue: